 While Vampirella's original sexy appearance was inspired by the campy science fiction style of the 1960s, it also fits well into “bad girl” wave of the 1990s, both in tone and in style.
 The “bad girls” of the 1990s were defined both by their moral ambiguity and violent behavior as well as their barely-there costumes.
 Appearing almost three decades before the main trend in the nineties, Vampirella is now considered to be one of the first "bad girls" to appear in comics.

-Citing her seductive vampiric nature and classic red sling-bikini costume, Vampirella was ranked 35th in Comic Buyer's Guide's 100 Sexiest Women in Comics list.
+Citing her seductive vampiric nature and scanty sling-bikini costume, Vampirella was ranked 35th in Comic Buyer's Guide's 100 Sexiest Women in Comics list.